-Dylann Roof trial: Jury returns guilty verdict
+Dylann Roof trial: Will he get the death penalty?

 Prosecutors presented Roof as a "cold and calculating" killer.
 Jurors saw a witness whose son was killed sobbing on the stand.
 They heard an FBI agent read a series of Roof's racist writings.
 And they watched a video of Roof laughing after admitting he killed the victims.

-The defense did not call any witnesses, and Roof did not testify.
+The defense did not call any witnesses.

+Esther Lance said she was "angry" to be in same room as the man responsible for killing her mother.

+Lance said she "kind of lost it a little bit" when she saw pictures of the crime scene for the first time.
+One photo showed Emanuel's beloved pastor, the Rev. Clementa Pinckney, 41, with blood streaming from his body.
+But Lance said the jury needed to see the photos to understand "why he did it."

 In a statement, South Carolina Gov. Nikki Haley said: "It is my hope that the survivors, the families, and the people of South Carolina can find some peace in the fact that justice has been served."

-The Southern Poverty Law Center, in praising the verdict, said Roof "represents the modern face of domestic terrorism: the extremist who acts alone after being radicalized online."
+The Southern Poverty Law Center said Roof "represents the modern face of domestic terrorism: the extremist who acts alone after being radicalized online."

 "When Roof searched 'black on white crime,' he found a flood of white supremacist propaganda.
 Once hard to access, that propaganda is now just a few keystrokes away from anyone, anywhere, who has access to the Internet," President Richard Cohen said in the statement.

-"Counternarratives that expose the lies behind the propaganda often don't make the first page of search results.
-It's a problem we must address."
+"Charleston is still healing from Roof's horrific, racially motivated crime, as is our nation," Cohen said in the statement.

 What's next

-• Three counts of violating the Hate Crime Act involving an attempt to kill

-• Three counts of obstruction of exercise of religion involving an attempt to kill and use of a dangerous weapon

-Roof also faces nine counts of murder and other charges in the state court system.
+Roof pleaded not guilty to the 33 federal charges, including hate crime charges for allegedly targeting his victims on the basis of their race and religion.
+He also faces nine counts of murder and other charges in the state court system.
 His trial in that case is also scheduled to start in January.